 So don't believe any of that.

-Probably just win the election.
+He'll probably just win the election.

-Uh, she says that Gen Z is afraid to have kids because of climate anxiety.
+And she says that Gen Z is afraid to have kids because of climate anxiety.

-He says they're experiencing what they've coined climate anxiety, blah blah blah.
+He says they're experiencing what they've coined climate anxiety, blah, blah, blah.

 So they don't even want to have kids.